*Updated 12/24 to include Polaroid Lovers

 Now, before we dive into my ranking, there are a few caveats I’d like to mention:

-*Caveat Number One: Per usual, I’ve decided to restrict my list to full-length solo studio releases.
-This means I’m With Her, Sarah’s collaboration with Aoife O’Donovan and Sara Watkins, will not be included here.
+*Caveat Number One: I’ve decided to restrict my list to full-length solo studio releases.
+This means I’m With Her, Sarah’s collaboration with Aoife O’Donovan and Sara Watkins, will not be included.

 **Caveat Number Two: It should go without saying, but I’m going to say it regardless: I’m a massive fan of virtually everything Jarosz has released.
 Any and all criticisms are subjective and should be taken with a grain of salt.